 Public awareness about the sexual abuse of children has gained more and more attention in recent years.
 Although we should take the necessary steps to ensure that children are protected from sexual abuse, not all reports of abuse have merit.
 In some situations, false allegations are intentionally made to discredit or harm the person being accused.
 This tends to happen during a contentious divorce or difficult child custody battle.
 Because of this, it is important to take immediate counter-actions if you have been accused of sexually abusing a child.
-In this blog, we explain how to handle false sexual abuse allegations.
+In this blog, our experienced firm explain how to handle false sexual abuse allegations.

 What To Do

 - Try to limit false accusations by avoiding children when no other adult is present.
 Day care workers, scout leaders, and coaches are often the target of false accusations because they are frequently around children by themselves.
 Having another credible adult around who can corroborate that nothing inappropriate happened can help you overcome false abuse allegations.

 - Avoid behavior that could be considered inappropriate whenever you are around children.
 Sexually suggestive comments, dirty jokes, rough-housing, or overly aggressive horseplay should all be avoided when you are around children.